Start your income now

 Your savings are invested in a balanced fund that preserves your capital while you draw down on it.
 At the same time, your income is insured for life.

 This means that regardless of what happens to interest rates or financial markets, you receive a regular payment into your bank account every fortnight.

 Your income payments continue for the rest of your life, even if your original capital runs out.

 How much will your income be?

 The initial amount of money you invest is called your Protected Income Base.
 You can invest anything from a minimum of $25,000 to a maximum of $1,000,000.

-Your regular, insured income is called your Lifetime Withdrawal Benefit.
+Your guaranteed income is called your Lifetime Withdrawal Benefit.
 This is a percentage of your Protected Income Base.
 Your Lifetime Withdrawal Benefit rate is based on your age when you first start receiving income.

 You can start your income any time after you turn 60.
 Lifetime pays tax on your behalf at your normal PIE tax rate and all tax and fees are deducted from your account.

 This means that your fortnightly Lifetime Withdrawal Benefit is paid into your bank account net of both fees and tax.